Professor, Middle Eastern Languages and Cultures

 John D. Soper Senior Lecturer, Central Eurasian Studies

-Director, Center for the Study of the Middle East; Professor of Practice, Near Eastern Languages and Cultures
+McRobbie Bicentennial Professor in Global Strategic Studies, Central Eurasian Studies; Director, Center for the Study of the Middle East; Professor of Practice, Maurer School of Law

 Legal and political institution building in countries transitioning from dictatorship to democracy; democratization, transitional justice, and constitutionalism, esp. in the Middle East.